an1mehacker/SR-Economy-Simulator/README.md

   * Trade Good Base Price and Range

 Market:
-  * Market Score (highly developed planets have more expensive goods)
+  * Development Score (highly developed planets have more expensive goods)
-  * Quality of Goods (from D to A)
+  * Producer Bonuses if applicable
   * Daily Fluctuation
   * Market Events like deficits or sales.
   * Supply and Demand